edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 \end{bmatrix}
 \end{equation}

 This equation is a cross product operation, as will be seen when we compute the Jacobian matrix for translational motion in 3D.
+We denote \\(\mathbf{p}^o\\) as the point under consideration located on the robot, defined in the global frame.

 A prismatic joint's contribution to translational motion is just the joint axis: